sjumakulov/JAVA-GUI-TO-DO-LIST/README.md

 In this to_do_list program, you can create different lists and inside each list you can add your tasks.
 Each list created will get a different random color.
 You can also edit, remove, and save your lists/tasks.

+To go into a list, double click on it.

 Thanks for reading.